rokath/trice/docs/TriceUserManual.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## 33. <a id='trice-similarities-and-differences-to-printf-usage'></a>Trice Similarities and differences to printf usage
+## 33. <a id='trice-similarities-and-differences-to-printf-usage'></a>Trice Similarities and Differences to printf Usage

 ### 33.1. <a id='printf-like-functions'></a>Printf-like functions